How much internet speed do you need? That depends on how you plan on using your internet connection.

 How much data do you need for your home or business internet in Oakland?

 Data needs will depend greatly on how your household or business is using the internet.
 If you have a home office, work in the tech industry, or do a lot of video streaming and online gaming, you’ll want to find a package that offers high or unlimited data caps.
-Viasat Internet (formerly Exede) and AT&T Fiber offer unlimited data plans, while Raw Bandwidth Communications and Etheric Networks offer up to 1 TB of data or higher.
+Viasat Internet and EarthLink offer unlimited data plans, while Etheric Networks and XFINITY from Comcast offer up to 1 TB of data or higher.

 What are the most-connected neighborhoods in Oakland?